makohda/IDRC_first_step_course_2018/README.md

               -o ${id}_recal.table
 ```

--L is a option for specifying chromosome, or chromosomal location. e.g. -L chr1:123-123450
+-L is an option for specifying chromosome, or chromosomal location. e.g. -L chr1:123-123450
 If you were doing whole genome analysis, you don't use this option.
 If you were doing whole exome analysis, there may be several choices.

-You will get following respond.
+You will get the following response.

     INFO  11:30:01,851 ProgressMeter - Total runtime 87.25 secs, 1.45 min, 0.02 hours
     INFO  11:30:01,852 MicroScheduler - 53278 reads were filtered out during the traversal out of approximately 1604532 total reads (3.32%)